 Valentine’s Day is fast approaching…can you believe it?
 It just seems like the days are flying by…yet crawling at the same time!
 Anyways, we like to celebrate the actual day of Valentine’s together as a family.
 My husband and I will then celebrate our Valentines Day date on a separate day.

 VALENTINES DAY PARTY GAMES

 The kids love to play games together too.
-So one of the games we play is this Hearts Yahtzee game, which is just like regular Yahtzee.
-I just jazzed it up a little bit for a fun Valentines Day Game.
+So one of the games we play is this Hearts Yahtzee game, which is just like classic game of yahtzee.
+I just jazzed it up a little bit for a fun Valentines Yahtzee Game.

 HOW TO MAKE VALENTINES GAME DICE